 Get started.
 It's easy!
 Find your best loan option and apply.

-To be eligible students must be admitted to a degree program, and must be registered on at least a half-time basis.
+To be eligible students must complete a FAFSA, be admitted to a degree program, and must be enrolled at least half-time.

 Teaching Credential Only

-The subsidized Direct Loan is awarded on the basis of financial need up to $5,500 per year for graduate students.
-Students awarded a Subsidized Loan are not charged interest when enrolled at least half-time.
+The Subsidized Direct Loan is awarded on the basis of financial need up to $5,500 per year for teaching credential students and are interest free while enrolled at least half time.
+Independent teaching credential students may borrow up to additional $7,500 in Unsubsidized Direct Loan that accrues interest while enrolled at least half time.

-To assist you in calculating an estimated loan payment go on the National Student Loan Data System (NSLDS) to view your loan history.
-After retrieving your total outstanding loans go on the Federal Student Aid and calculate your estimated repayment.
+To assist you in calculating an estimated loan payment visit the National Student Loan Data System (NSLDS) to view your loan history.
+After retrieving your total outstanding loans go to Federal Student Aid and calculate your estimated repayment.